Pool Frequent Asked Questions:

 pH: 7.4 – 7.6

-Calcium Hardness: 200 – 400 ppm (levels for vinyl pools should be lower than in
+Calcium Hardness: 200 – 400 ppm (levels for vinyl pools should be lower than inplaster pools)

 TDS (total dissolved solids): 450 ppm

-Alkalinity and pH: Maintain an acid-base relationship and acid buffering capacity.
+Alkalinity and pH adjusters: Maintain an acid-base relationship and acid buffering capacity

-Chlorine Stabilizer: Helps prevent unnecessary loss of chlorine due to the sun.
+Chlorine Stabilizer: Helps prevent unnecessary loss of chlorine due to the sun’s UV

-Salt: Used in pools that have a salt to chlorine generator.
+Salt: Used in pools that have salt to the chlorine generator

 Fort Wayne Pool’s Sterling Pool line offers a lifetime one-time transferable warranty on their pools.
-Equipment manufactures for, pumps, filters heaters etc. will vary depending on the product and manufacturer.
+Equipment warranties for, pumps, filters heaters, etc. will vary depending on the product and manufacturer.

 A heat pump is a machine or device that diverts heat from one location at a lower temperature to another location at a higher temperature using a high-temperature heat source.
 A heat pump can be used to provide heating or cooling.
 Even though the heat pump can heat, it still uses the same basic refrigeration cycle to do this.
 In other words a heat pump can change which coil is the condenser and which the evaporator.
 This is normally achieved by a reversing valve.
 In cooler climates it is common to have heat pumps that are designed only to provide heating.

-1) Can save more electricity than 2 speed pumps (depending on speed selected and 2 speed pump’s HP).
-With multi speed pumps you get a lower low setting and a higher high setting.
-A two speed pump has a set horsepower at high speed and low speed is half the RPM’s.
-With a multi speed pump you can use less electricity than a two speed pump on day to day filtering, but get higher flow than a two speed pump for something like a pool cleaner, waterfall or spa jets.
+1) Can save more electricity than 2-speed pumps (depending on the speed selected and 2-speed pump’s HP).
+With variable speed pumps, you get a lower low setting and a higher high setting.
+A two-speed pump has a set horsepower at high speed and low speed is half the RPM’s.
+With a variable speed pump you can use less electricity than a two-speed pump on a day to day filtering, but get higher flow than a two-speed pump for something like a pool cleaner, waterfall, or spa jets.

 3) Built with permanent magnet motors that produce less heat than regular induction motors and also 30% more efficient (even at high speed)